AdobeDocs/document-cloud-learn.en/help/labsummit/fillsign.md

 Fill, sign, and send forms fast from your desktop, browser, or mobile app.
 Adobe Sensei recognizes and saves commonly used data for use in a PDF form.
 Create a signature by drawing, importing a scan, or typing your name then securely apply it to a document.

+In this exercise, you will import, fill, sign, and send a from using your mobile device.

 Here are the [demo files](assets/03_FillSignScan.zip) for this exercise.

-Fill & Sign App

 Step 1: Download the Adobe Fill & Sign app from the Apple App store or Google Play.